sixeyed/docker-windows-workshop/slides/sections/frontend-reverse-proxy.md

 ## The new application homepage

-Check out the [index.html](https://github.com/sixeyed/docker-windows-workshop/blob/dcus18/frontend-reverse-proxy/homepage/index.html) for the new homepage.
-It's a static HTML site which uses Vue.js.
+Check out [the new homepage](https://github.com/sixeyed/docker-windows-workshop/blob/dcus18/frontend-reverse-proxy/homepage/index.html).
+It's a static HTML site which uses Vue.js - it will run in its own container, so it can use a different technology stack from the main app.

 The [Dockerfile](https://github.com/sixeyed/docker-windows-workshop/blob/dcus18/frontend-reverse-proxy/homepage/Dockerfile) is really simple - it just copies the HTML content into an IIS image.

-It will run in its own container, so it can use a different technology stack from the main app.

 _Build the homepage image:_